“O Lord, I pray, please let Your ear be attentive to the prayer of Your servant.” Nehemiah 1:11

 Praise

-Nehemiah begins by giving God praise, which is also what Jesus tells us to do in the Lord’s Prayer.
-We should always begin our prayers this way, by acknowledging the greatness of God.
+Nehemiah begins by giving God praise, which is also what Jesus tells us to do in the Lord’s Prayer (Mt 6:9-13).
+We should always begin our prayers this way, by acknowledging God’s greatness.

-Remember, Nehemiah prayed this after the Israelites were released from seventy years of Babylonian captivity.
-By praising God for always keeping His promises, Nehemiah is declaring God’s character and using it as a basis to ask God to intervene in the situation.
+Recall that Nehemiah prayed this after the Persian King Cyrus released the Israelites after seventy years in Babylonian captivity.
+By praising God for always keeping His promises, Nehemiah declares God’s character, using it as a basis to ask God to intervene in the situation.

 Petition

-Immediately following praise, Nehemiah tells God his request for God to pay attention to him.
-We know God is always paying attention to us, but Nehemiah doesn’t want to take any chances.
+Immediately following praise, Nehemiah requests that God pay attention to him.
+We know God is always paying attention to us, but Nehemiah does not want to take any chances.
 He specifically asks God for it.

-His statement “which I pray before You now, day and night” tells us he’s really anxious for God to respond, and he’s committed to keep asking.
+His statement “which I pray before You now, day and night” indicates his anxiousness for God to respond and his commitment to keep asking.

 Confession

-Nehemiah openly admits his family has sinned, that they have not kept any of God’s rules.
+Nehemiah openly admits his family has sinned, that they have not kept any of God’s laws.
 He might also be talking about the returning captives.
-We too should confess our sins and repent every time we pray so our sin doesn’t interfere with God’s perfect work in our lives.
+We, too, should confess our sins and repent every time we pray so our sins do not interfere with God’s perfect work in our lives.

 Remind God

 Recalling what God has promised in His word is an excellent tool to use when you pray.
-God knows His promises, but when we remind Him of them, He knows we’re serious.
+God knows His promises, but when we remind Him of them, He knows we are serious about our faith.
 It deepens our connection with Him and strengthens our relationship with the Creator of the universe.

 Humility

 Nehemiah acknowledges God’s power of redemption.
-He’s mainly referring to the Hebrews’ exodus out of Egypt, but he’s also confident God will bring an equally successful second deliverance for the rebuilding of the temple in Jerusalem.
+He mainly refers to the Hebrews’ exodus out of Egypt.
+Still, he is also confident God will bring an equally successful third deliverance for the rebuilding of the temple in Jerusalem.

 Final Ask

-“O Lord, I pray, please let Your ear be attentive to the prayer of Your servant, and to the prayer of your servants who desire to fear Your name; and let Your servant prosper this day, I pray, and grant him mercy in the sight of this man.”
+“O Lord, I pray, please let Your ear be attentive to the prayer of Your servant, and to the prayer of Your servants who desire to fear Your name; and let Your servant prosper this day, I pray, and grant him mercy in the sight of this man [Artaxerxes].” (v11, with addition)

-Nehemiah repeats his request while hinting at the fact Israel was the place God had chosen for His name’s dwelling (v9).
-And so, the “servants who desire to fear” His name were the people in Jerusalem who had been praying for God to intervene for years.
+Nehemiah repeats his request while hinting at the fact that Israel was the place God had chosen for His name’s dwelling (v9).
+Therefore, the “servants who desire to fear” His name were the people in Jerusalem who had been praying for God to intervene for years.

 The Big Finish

-Because the Messiah had not yet come, Nehemiah simply ends his prayer in verse eleven.
-For us today, if we’re praying for something specific, we should ask for God’s favor “in Jesus’ name.”
-Jesus Himself tells us to pray this way in John 14:13.
+Note that Nehemiah simply ends his prayer in verse eleven.
+He does not say, “In Jesus’ name” as we do today.
+Ending prayers this way was common in Old Testament times because the Messiah had not yet come.
+However, now that Jesus has come, if we are praying for something specific, we should ask for God’s favor “in Jesus’ name.”
+Jesus teaches us to pray this way in John 14:13.

 “You can ask for anything in my name and I will do it, so that the Son can bring glory to the Father.”
 (NLT)